Get in Touch

 • Definitions of Change

-• Change – Opportunity or Necessity?
+• Change: An Opportunity or a Necessity?

 • Stages of Organizational Development in Greiner's Model

-• Setting the Overall Organizational Goal,
+• Establishing the Overall Organizational Goal,

-• The Scale and Impact of the Change,
+• The Weight and Scale of Change,

-• Change and Organizational Culture,
+• Change and the Company's Organizational Culture,

 • Observation and Evaluation – Methods for Monitoring and Measuring Results